Lattices, injective metrics and the $K(\pi,1)$ conjecture: Review of posets, Artin groups and injective metric spaces

 We now turn to the general case, when $X$ is only semi-uniformly locally injective: there exists $\eps>0$ such that each ball of radius $\eps$ in $X$ is uniformly locally injective.
 According to the uniformly locally injective case, we deduce that each ball of radius $\eps$ is injective: this means that $X$ is uniformly locally injective.
 According to the uniformly locally injective case again, we deduce that $X$ is injective. \ep

 We now see that, under a mild assumption on a simplicial complex with ordered simplices, saying that the $\ell^\infty$ orthoscheme realization is injective is equivalent to saying that the thickening of the $1$-skeleton is Helly.
+Note that, if we refer to the definition of thickening as in Definition~\ref{def:thickening}, the corresponding cell structure is not the simplicial one, but a coarser cell structure whose cells correspond to intervals.

 \bthm Let $X$ denote a finite-dimensional simplicial complex with ordered simplices, and with maximal edges.
 Let $\Gamma$ denote the graph with vertex set $X^{(0)}$, and with an edge between $x,y \in X^{(0)}$ if there exist $a,b \in X^{(0)}$ and ordered triangles $a \leq x \leq b$ and $a \leq y \leq b$ in $X$.
 If the $\ell^\infty$ orthoscheme complex of $X$ is injective, then the thickening $\Gamma$ of $X$ is a Helly graph. \ethm